-- $C{abt}$ : Maximum availability of component a from Component Supplier b in time period t. - $CI{abt}$ : Capacity availability for storage space for item a at location b in period t. - $CM{abt}$ : Production capacity availability for sub-assembly a at manufacturing location b in period t. - $T{abdt}$ : Maximum transportation capacity for shipment of component/sub-assembly of type a from Component Supplier/Sub-Assembly Manufacturer b to its customer d in time period t. - $D{ab}$ : Quantity of sub-assembly a required by Buyer b. - $DD{ab}$ : Time period by which required quantity of subassembly a is to be delivered to Buyer b. - $L{ab}$ : Service level negotiated with Buyer b for subassembly a. - $R{ab}$ : Units production of one unit of sub-assembly a will consume of component type b. - $P{ab}$ : Production cost for sub-assembly a at manufacturing location b. - $L{abd}$ : Transportation lead-time for transportation of product a from location b to location d. - $SL{ab}$ : Service level for product a for buyer b. - A : Slope of the supply/demand line for resource a procured from Supplier b.
+- C{abt} : Maximum availability of component a from Component Supplier b in time period t. - CI{abt} : Capacity availability for storage space for item a at location b in period t. - CM{abt} : Production capacity availability for sub-assembly a at manufacturing location b in period t. - T{abdt} : Shipment capacity for component/sub-assembly type a from Supplier b to its customer d in time period t. - D{ab} : Quantity of sub-assembly a required by Buyer b. - DD{ab} : Time period by which required quantity of subassembly a is to be delivered to Buyer b. - L{ab} : Service level negotiated with Buyer b for subassembly a. - R{ab} : Units production of one unit of sub-assembly a will consume of component type b. - P{ab} : Production cost for sub-assembly a at manufacturing location b. - L{abd} : Transportation lead-time for transportation of product a from location b to location d. - SL{ab} : Service level for product a for buyer b. - A : Slope of the supply/demand line for resource a procured from Supplier b.
 In case of transportation service there is an additional sub-script which refers to the destination as well.
 A is positive for supply graphs and negative for demand graphs. - B : Intercept of the supply/demand line for resource a procured from Component Supplier b.
-In case of transportation service there is an additional subscript which refers to the destination as well.
+In case of transportation service there is an additional sub-script which refers to the destination as well.